jatinp04/GPS_App/README.md

 1. Replace the ```user``` with your postgres username
 2. Port with your default ```port``` that postgres is runnig on default will be 5432
-3. Replace the database field with  the database file in the imported previous step
+3. Replace the database field with  the database file name in the imported in  previous step

 ```bash
 const pool = new Pool({